ActiveState/cli/architecture.md

 Packages that are made available for use by any application, including external code.
 The packages that are currently located here are not intended for use by external code, and will eventually be moved into the `internal/` directory.

+#### pkg/cmdlets/

+Packages that are made available for use by "runner" packages.
+Synonymous with `internal/runbits/`, and all new runner-common packages should be placed there.

+#### pkg/platform/

+Packages focused on interacting with the platform.
+Much of the behavior is generated, but there are also critical components providing platform-dependent client-side logic (e.g. `pkg/platform/runtime`).

+#### pkg/{project,projectfile}/

+Packages that provide setup and interaction with the activestate.yaml files.

 ### scripts/